 For the uninformed, Death Note started as a manga that became a series.
 It is set in Japan that follows a student who finds a magical book called the Death Note.
-On the first page are rules for the books use, “The human who’s name is written in this book will die.”
+On the first page are rules for the book’s use, “The human whose name is written in this book will die.”
 It’s a terrifying concept but a really good anime – to a point.
 (IMO, the first antagonist is the best.
-The later portion of the story was less intriguing to me… In fact, among anime fans that holds true for most of them.)
+The latter portion of the story was less intriguing to me… In fact, among anime fans that holds true for most of them.)

 Final Fantasy: The Spirits Within was a passable movie but honestly I recall nothing of it.
 Final Fantasy Advent Children was a much better movie between the two.
 (Besides, I happen to love the music in that.
 Yes.
 Final Fantasy VII or bust.)

 PY: uh….
 Spirits Within was bad.
 REALLY bad.
 Advent Children was amazing but needed the director’s cut version to really flesh it all out.
 The Turks rocked it.
 Also?
 FF IV / VI. *drops mic and walks away*

 Considering I’ve only seen four other video game-to-movie adaptations, it stands to reason that I’m not running to the box office.
 Bearing that in mind, reading news about a Death Note sequel angers me.
 Of the adaptations I’ve seen, Death Note will not rate on my list ‘to see.’